 “That is exactly the problem.”
 Coco spoke.

 What the hell?
 Did I do something wrong?
-Why does she give me that look anyways.
+Why does she give me that look anyways?
 I couldn’t help but feel a bit annoyed.
-The others look where she was looking and noticed me.
+The others looked where she was looking and noticed me.

 “Hi.”
 I raised my hand awkwardly.
 It has been a while since the last time I saw them.
-It had been over two weeks and didn’t talk to them once.
+It had been over two weeks, and I didn’t talk to them once.

 “Why would someone like you be here?”
 Sun was the first one to speak.
-He had a scowl on his face that it made me wonder if his good-looking face would freeze up.
+He had a scowl on his face that made me wonder if his handsome face would freeze up.

 “I can’t be here?
 I do live in this town.”
-I stopped and cross my arms.
+I stopped and crossed my arms.